hirowang/try-ghost-imaging/README.md

 ## 1. Preparation

 ### Environment Preparation
-Most of the required packages are in https://github.com/NATSpeech/NATSpeech/blob/main/requirements.txt
+Most of the required packages are in requirements.txt

 You can prepare environments with the requirements.txt file in the repository directory.
 ```sh